NUCPS Crash Investigation & Reconstruction

 The concept of scientific crash investigation has been a part of the Northwestern University Center for Public Safety since its inception in 1936.
 We literally "wrote the book" on crash investigation and reconstruction, and we continue to be world leaders in providing training in these areas.
 Our Crash Investigation program is the most comprehensive program of its kind, with courses beginning at basic crash investigation and culminating in various advanced crash reconstruction courses.

 Crash Investigation 1

-Crash Investigation 1 introduces the concept of crash investigation.
-Based on J. Stannard Baker's world-renowned text, Traffic Crash Investigation, 2014 Edition, Crash 1 offers an in-depth study of the skills needed to investigate a traffic crash, thoroughly covering the techniques for recognizing and properly recording roadway and vehicle crash evidence.
-Students learn measure and photograph crash scenes and to create sketches and after-crash diagrams.
-Crash 1 also addresses how collected data are used to reconstruct crashes, as well as the use of electronic devices for collecting and recording at-scene data.
+Crash Investigation 1 introduces the concept of traffic crash investigation.
+Based on J. Stannard Baker's renowned text, Traffic Crash Investigation, 2014 Edition, Crash 1 offers an in-depth study of the skills needed to investigate a traffic collision scene, thoroughly covering the techniques for recognizing and properly recording roadway and vehicle crash evidence.
+Students learn to measure and photograph accident scenes and to create sketches and after-crash diagrams.
+Crash 1 also addresses how collected data are used to reconstruct traffic accidents, as well as the use of electronic devices for collecting and recording at-scene data.

 Upcoming Crash Investigation 1 Classes